lix-pm/lix.client/README.md

 To remove a dependency simply delete the related .hxml file from your haxe_libraries folder.

-This however won't remove the dependency from your local machine.
+This however won't remove the downloaded sources from the global cache.
 To do that you would have to delete it from `~/haxe/haxe_libraries` or `%AppData%\haxe\haxe_libraries`.

 ### Aliasing